SherlockPsy/Life/laws/MASTER_WORLD.md

 ### V.1 Perception Is Not Reality

-1) A fact may exist without being perceived.
+1) Facts may exist without perception.
 2) Perception must be written to exist as experience.
 3) Lack of perception preserves ignorance.